 If you ask a hacker who is the best way to protect the information on a computer, laptop or smartphone, he says:

-- Close all Wi-Fi connections, Bluetooth
+- close all Wi-Fi, Bluetooth connections

-- Unplugging internet device
+- remove the internet cable from the device

 Basically, a maximum security solution is total isolation of the device.
 Preventing it interact with any type of device or external network.